YasllyGuimaraes/toxicity-text-detection/README.md

-# Repository intended for the final test of Lead's Python-IA Mentoring.
+# Repository intended for the final test of Lead Mentoring Python-IA .